tapiwachamb/PowerBi-Dashboards/README.md

 This project analyzes budget sales data to identify trends and patterns.
 The project includes a variety of visualizations, such as line charts, bar charts, and pie charts, that can be used to track sales performance over time, compare sales across different categories, and identify areas where sales can be improved.

+## Solution:
+By leveraging advanced data analytics and machine learning techniques, businesses can transform their sales forecasting process into a data-driven approach that unveils hidden sales potential and optimizes budget allocation.

+Results:

+- Enhanced budget accuracy: Data-driven sales forecasting can improve budget accuracy by up to 20%, reducing the risk of overspending or underinvesting in sales initiatives.

+- Unveiling hidden sales opportunities: By identifying market trends, customer preferences, and untapped segments, data analytics can uncover hidden sales opportunities that would otherwise remain invisible.

+- Optimized sales resource allocation: Data-driven insights enable businesses to allocate sales resources more effectively, focusing on high-potential regions, product categories, and customer segments.

 # Heart Disease Analysis

 ![APP](https://github.com/tapiwachamb/PowerBi-Dashboards/blob/main/Heart%20Disease%20Analysis/Heart%20Disease%20Analysis.png)